Navigation

 at the El Cid in San Francisco, 1960.

-Single dance descriptions cost $1.00 each.
+Single dance descriptions cost $1.00 each, not including shipping.

 Below, I've included a list of dances included in the book (and available as single dance descriptions), as well as a sample dance description.
 An introduction to Greek folk dance in general is available on my Greek folk dance page.